0xtengu/workshops/linux_rootkits/persistence.md

 ----[ Introduction - The Immortal Rootkit ]-----------------------------------

-You have built Userland hooks, Ftrace interceptors, Kprobes snipers, and eBPF spies.
+You have built Userland hooks, Ftrace interceptors, and Kprobes snipers.
 You are essentially God on the system.

 Until the administrator types: reboot

 If your rootkit does not survive a restart, it is not a rootkit; it is a party trick.
-Persistence is the art of automatically reloading your code early in the boot process.
+Persistence is the art of hacking auto-reload.

-Most tutorials teach you to use /etc/modules-load.d/ or standard systemd services.
-These are "noisy" and easily detected by basic auditing tools.

-We will focus on techniques that leave minimal forensic footprints:
-1. Initramfs Infection (Loading before the OS mounts).
+1. Initramfs Infection (Loading before the OS mounts)
-2. Systemd Generator Poisoning (Fileless service injection).
+2. Systemd Generator Poisoning (Fileless service injection)
-3. Module Hijacking (Dependency Injection).
-4. DKOM (Direct Kernel Object Manipulation) to hide the evidence.
+3. DKOM (Direct Kernel Object Manipulation) to hide the evidence

 ----[ The Boot Chain Attack Surface ]-----------------------------------------